keboola/developers-docs/extend/generic-extractor/jobs/index.md

 ]
 {% endhighlight %}

-You will receive an error similar to `Error parsing response JSON: Unhandled type change from "scalar" to "object" in 'users-16.color'`.
+you will receive an error similar to `Error parsing response JSON: Unhandled type change from "scalar" to "object" in 'users-16.color'`.
 This means that the objects returned in the response are incompatible and cannot be [merged into a table](#merging-responses) by Generic Extractor.
-To avoid the error and still retrieve the data, you can use the `responseFilter` to skip the `color` property.
+To avoid the error and still retrieve the data, use the `responseFilter` to skip the `color` property.
 When you set `"responseFilter": "color"`, you will obtain the following table:

 |id|name|color|